Ricotta Ravioli

 For cooking as "regular" ravioli or adding to soups: Add to boiling water or broth and cook 3-4 minutes.

-°F and fry 4-5 pieces at a time for 1-2 minutes on each side.
+For frying (a la my favorite method): Heat vegetable oil to 375°F and fry 4-5 pieces at a time for 1-2 minutes on each side.
 Remove to a drying rack or paper towel and let cool a moment before serving.
 Best served with a cold bowl of your favorite tomato sauce (mine is Muir Glen's Garlic Roasted Garlic Pasta Sauce) or other sauce of your choosing!

 No comments: